bluxmit/alnoda-workspaces/README.md

 ## What is workspace In Docker

+***TLDR: Workspaces are toolsets packed together for specific tasks.

+Workspaces are a single docker image, running multiple processes.
+Workspaces include only browser-based applications, making them suitable for both local and cloud deployment.

+Workspaces have browser-based VS-code, terminal, scheduler, and can be helpful to interact with solutions, deployed on K8s that do not expose entrypoints beyound K8s cluster, such as databases, kafka.
+Workspace can be used as a convenient terminal and IDE to develop annd schedule maintenance tasks.

+When running locally, workspaces help to isolate tasks, easily switch between projects.
-***TLDR: Workspaces are toolsets designed for a specific project and packaged as docker images.
-They make it easy to switch between projects; can be moved between laptops, PCs, and cloud servers; can run in the cloud and be used from any device; have versions and backups; can be used by several users and make collaboration easier.***
+They be moved between laptops, PCs, and cloud servers; can run in the cloud and be used from any device; have versions and backups; can be used by several users and make collaboration easier.***